raffaelespazzoli/orgs-management-ocp/readme.md

 with "cn=admin,dc=example,dc=com"/admin credentials.

-If data has been loaded correclty you should see this situation:
+If data has been loaded correctly you should see this situation:

 ![LDAP Groups](/media/ldap-setup.png)

 This represents the situation we might find in a enterprise LDAP and is the starting point of our demo.

+all users with a person's name have `admin` assigned as password. all users that start with `dev` have `dev` as password.

 ## RH-SSO Installation